 Across the world, over 40 million individuals suffer from what we call “Alzheimer’s Disease”.
 Expectations are that this number will increase drastically over the next few decades.
 Unfortunately, no progress of any significance has been made to fight the disease since it first was classified more than a century ago.
+The fact of the matter is that Alzheimer’s Disease is a family affair.
 Just listen to Dr. Samuel Cohen speaking about Alzheimer’s Disease in the TED Talks video:

 Check out also the following conversation:

 I try not to feel bad when he says things that sound mean,” says Jylelle.
 “I really try to remember that he doesn’t mean it.”